ChrGrb/github-repo-list/README.md

 This Project allows you to list all projects of a github login and filter them with a search bar.
 It also displays essential information about the provided login.

+## Setup

+- To use the application first run `yarn install` to install the necessary node modules.
+- To use the GitHub API rename the .env.template file to .env and add your personal GitHub access token.
+Look at this [guide](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to find out how to create this token.

 ## Available Scripts

 In the project directory, you can run: